Skip to main content

 Human History

 The Patagonian steppe has been inhabited by Aónikenk (Tehuelche) people for thousands of years, who hunted guanacos across the open plains.
 European colonization in the late nineteenth and early twentieth centuries brought sheep and cattle ranching, which transformed the landscape through overgrazing and removal of predators.
 The Chacabuco Valley was operated as a large cattle estancia for most of the twentieth century.
-The American entrepreneurs and conservationists Doug Tompkins and Kristine Tompkins purchased the estancia in 2004 as part of their broader effort to create large protected areas in Patagonia.
-After Doug Tompkins' death in 2015, the land was donated to Chile under the agreement that created the park.
+Kris and Doug Tompkins of Tompkins Conservation first visited the Chacabuco Valley in 1995 and later purchased the estancia as part of their broader effort to create large protected areas in Patagonia.
+[1]) After Doug Tompkins died in December 2015, the land was donated to Chile under the agreement that created the park.

 Park History

-Patagonia National Park was officially created in January 2018 when the Chilean government formally accepted the donation of over 400,000 acres from Tompkins Conservation.
-This donation, combined with adjacent government lands from the former Cochrane-Lago Cochrane National Reserve, created the park.
-The establishment of Patagonia Park was part of a landmark agreement under President Michelle Bachelet that also created or expanded four other national parks in Chilean Patagonia, protecting a total of approximately 4 million acres.
+Patagonia National Park was officially created on January 29, 2018 when Chilean President Michelle Bachelet and Kris Tompkins signed a decree establishing five national parks.
+[1]) Tompkins Conservation donated the 70,600-hectare (174,500-acre) Estancia Valle Chacabuco to the Chilean state; combined with adjacent government lands from the former Cochrane-Lago Cochrane National Reserve, this created the 260,000-hectare park.
+The establishment was part of a landmark agreement that protected a total of approximately 4 million acres across Chilean Patagonia.
 Since designation, Tompkins Conservation has partnered with CONAF on park management, wildlife monitoring, ecological restoration, and community development in the surrounding area.

 Major Trails And Attractions